 Grants of up to $2,500 are awarded for innovative projects that bring new, exciting experiences to students which may motivate them to pursue STEM majors and careers.

 STEM faculty members and high school STEM clubs supported by faculty members at public or private schools in New Jersey are eligible to apply.
-See Guidelines and Application link below for all of the details.

-Click below to learn more:
+Click below to learn more about the program:

-Help us support STEM students!
+Help us support New Jersey STEM students!

 Foundation for Health Advancement accepts contributions from corporations, foundations and individuals to support this program.
 100% of funds raised for the HS STEM Grant Program will be used for grants to support innovative HS STEM projects.

-Questions?
-Click here to contact us.
+Click here to donate.